Windows Server Backup in Windows Server 2016

 5. WSB will show you a confirmation screen.
-If no problems, click Backup to perform image backup for Windows Server 2016.
+If no problems, click Backup to let Windows Server 2016 backup system state.

-Server 2016 system image backup with third party backup software
+Windows Server backup system state with comprehensive Server backup software

 2. Under “Backup” tab, select System Backup.
 As you can see from the screenshot, it provides 4 types of backup to meet users’ needs.

-4. Click Start Backup to start the system image backup.
+4. Click Start Backup to add or start the system image backup.

 In a short while, AOMEI Backupper will create a system image backup in Windows Server 2016 for you.
 Once the backup task is finished, you can use it to restore to dissimilar hardware or identical hardware Server.
-With the ability to create bootable rescue media or AOMEI PXE Tool, you can easily restore your server even when it is unable to boot.
+With the ability to create bootable rescue media or AOMEI PXE Tool, you can easily restore system state backup for Windows Server 2016 even when it is unable to boot.